SharonWHLing/travel_time_scraper/README.md

 Code relies on Google Distance Matrix API for results.

-REQUIRES: .csv file with the following columns: [FULL ADDRESS], [long], and [lat] for multiple starting locations.
-Destination is one fixed location.
+REQUIRES: .csv file with columns [FULL ADDRESS], [long], and [lat] for multiple starting locations.
+Destination is the same one location.

 Currently set up to pull driving travel times for every half hour from 6am-9am and 3pm-6pm (i.e. peak-hour travel times), and write the results to a new .csv file.